Virus Dynamics with Behavioral Responses: Payoff Structure

 As in Section~\ref{sec:risk}, strong behavioral responses occur in the high infection risk region.
 The cross partial term $-b (I(t)+S(t))\left(1+\frac{b R(t)}{2a-b}\right)$ from expression~(\ref{eq:hirgen}) implies that the behavioral response to changes in environment or policy is larger when actions are strategic complements and smaller when they are strategic substitutes.
-Complementarity in actions amplifies behavioral responses, as economic activity becomes less desirable as others social distance more.
-Substitutability weakens behavioral responses, as economic activity becomes more desirable as others social distance more.
+Complementarity in actions amplifies behavioral responses, as economic activity becomes less desirable when others engage in more social distancing.
+Substitutability weakens behavioral responses, as economic activity becomes more desirable when others engage in more social distancing.

 Strategic spillovers matter more when $b (I(t)+S(t))\left(1+\frac{b R(t)}{2a-b}\right)$ is larger.
 This tends to be when $S(t)+I(t)$ is larger, because susceptible and infected individuals respond directly to changes in risk levels while recovered individuals only respond to others' changes.
 This need not be the case if there are strong enough complementarities for $2a-b$ is small, however.